 Corps Security Remembers The Fallen

-We are proud of our military links and Remembrance Day firmly connects us to our 160-year-old military roots.
+We are proud of our military links and Remembrance Day firmly connects us to our 162-year-old military roots.
 Following more muted celebrations last year thanks to the national lockdown, we are excited to be able to commemorate Remembrance Day in person.